-The Kernel to Boot area allows you to choose which installed kernel should be the default kernel that boots in the target image.
+The Select the default kernel to boot pulldown allows you to choose which installed kernel should be the default kernel that boots in the target image.
 Any change made to this setting is customized in the target image immediately.

 The Configure Custom Kernel area contains functions related to configuring custom kernels for the target image.
 The Compile Custom Kernel area contains functions related to building custom kernels for the target image.
 These functions will be described in the following sections.